brevis-network/prover-network-contracts/docs/staking.md

 struct PendingUnstake {
     uint256 rawShares;        // Raw shares in this unstake request uint256 unstakeTime;      // Timestamp when this unstake was initiated }

+struct PendingMinSelfStakeUpdate {
+    uint256 newMinSelfStake;  // The new minSelfStake value being requested uint256 requestedTime;    // Timestamp when the update was requested }
 ```